fivetran/great_expectations/docs/docusaurus/docs/core/trigger_actions_based_on_results/create_a_custom_action.md

 Great Expectations provides [Actions for common workflows](/application_integration_support.md#integrations) such as sending emails and updating Data Docs.
 If these don't meet your needs, you can create a custom Action to integrate with different tools or apply custom business logic based on Validation Results.
 Example use cases for custom Actions include:
 - Opening tickets in an issue tracker when Validation runs fail.
-- Sending emails to different teams depending on which Expectations fail.
+- Triggering different webhooks depending on which Expectations fail.
 - Running follow-up ETL jobs to fill in missing values.

 A custom Action can do anything that can be done with Python code.